-Signers from states where copy certification is permitted may expect the same from you, and must tell them that it is not authorized in Ohio.
-However, there is an alternative.
+Signers from states where copy certification is permitted may expect the same from you, and you must tell them that it is not authorized in Ohio.
+However, there IS an alternative.

 The person presenting the photocopy may make his/her own statement directly upon the copy (or an attached page) attesting that it is a true copy of the original document, and affixing his/her signature to the statement.
 The signature can then be notarized using an appropriate notary certificate, either directly upon the copy or by attaching a loose certificate .